cdli-gh/annodoc/index.md

 Collect examples here that are not satisfactorily analyzed, yet.

+Jagersma's 2010 glosses don't add up to a valid parse:

+	# Jagersma, Chap.
+6 (50)
+	# ‘its features great features, surpassing all features’
+	# (Cyl A 9:12; L; 22)
+	1	me-bé	me=be=Ø	being=its=ABS	2	ABS
+	2	me	me	being	0	root	interpreted as copular clause with implicit copula 3	gal-gal	gal-gal	big-big	2	amod
+	4	me-me-a	me-me='a	being-being=LOC	5	LOC
+	5	diri-ga	diri.g-Ø-'a	exceed-NFIN-NOM	2	acl

 A headless relative clause serving as predicate of a copula sentence whose root is on the same token:

 	# Jagersma, Chap.
 27 (71)